1. Study 1 Tim 2: 11-15. One area of great

-controversy is what 1 Tim 2:12 really means and the role of women in ministry.
-What does Paul
+controversy is what 1 Timothy 2:12 really means and the role of women in ministry.
+What does Paul mean

-mean "exercise authority?"
-In the original translations, this concept has a positive or neutral
+"exercise authority?"
+In the original translations, this concept has a positive or neutral sense; only in

-sense; only in English is the suggestion of "dominion" or "to rule" carried with a negative
+English is the suggestion of "dominion" or "to rule" carried with a negative connotation

-arriving at the translation you read in the Bible.
-The Koine Greek verb authentein has traditionally
+at the translation you read in the Bible.
+The Koine Greek verb authentein has traditionally meant

-only once in the Scriptures, here in the New Testament.
-This means the interpreter must research outside
+once in the Scriptures, here in the New Testament.
+This means the interpreter must research outside of the Bible

-of the Bible to truly understand its meaning as it was used during that time.
-Of late, recent interpreters
+to truly understand its meaning as it was used during that time.
+Of late, recent interpreters have advanced some

-have advanced some of the following views: a) a woman should not get involved with teaching controversies
+of the following views: a) a woman should not get involved with teaching controversies and "violently self-assert

 One of the best determinants for the translation of a word is its etymology.
 Etymology

-earliest known use, and changes in form and meaning.
-In studying etymology, it is crucial to remember
+known use, and changes in form and meaning.
+In studying etymology, it is crucial to remember that context is

-was going through a transition.
-Because of the political supremacy of Athens during and after the 5th
+going through a transition.
+Because of the political supremacy of Athens during and after the 5th century BC,

-century BC, Attic, the language of Athens and the surrounding district of Attica, became the standard
+Attic, the language of Athens and the surrounding district of Attica, became the standard form of classical

-found for the verb authentein as used by Paul in 1 Tim 2:12.
-The nearest related root words to authentein,
+the verb authentein as used by Paul in 1 Tim 2:12.
+The nearest related root words to authentein, such as

 1. Early grammarians (word scholars) saw auqentein formed from